Dog trash — it’s the trash you have to clean up after you find that your dog has raided the garbage can!

 Most durable metal trash cans that are pet-proof are going to be in the $100 price range.
 This is a reasonable price for a large metal trash can, but there are cheaper garbage cans you can find that are pet-proof as well.

-If you have an outdoor dog, or occasionally find that neighborhood dogs or wildlife have been in your trash, then you’ll need a larger animal-proof garbage can.
-One good one is the Bear Lock animal proof trash can.
-A similar animal-proof outdoor trash can is the Critter Can from BeariCuda Bins.
+If you have an outdoor dog and/or occasionally find that neighborhood dogs or wildlife have been in your trash, consider these large animal-proof garbage cans:

 A Word About Trash Cans With Motion-Sensor Lids